Search This Blog

 As the monorail finishes its loop around the park, Plucky tells the Pig Family they should stay for a week, maybe two weeks, or maybe a whole month!
 Wade ignores him, and the family all happily head back to the car.
 Hamton's mom says it's time to go home, and Plucky protests because they didn't do anything except ride the monorail.
 Wade tells him they don't want to overdo things on their first visit, and now they know what to look forward to next time.
 Plucky is outraged they drove all that way without riding any of the legendary rides and faints.
 Hamton drags him back to the car, and they head for home.

-Finally back in Acme Acres, Plucky kisses the ground when they arrive at the Pig house.
+Finally, back in Acme Acres, Plucky kisses the ground when they arrive at the Pig house.
 He hastily says goodbye and walks away, claiming he'll never have an experience like that again.
-Before Plucky gets too far, Wade grabs him by the arm and says he hasn't seen the photo slideshow yet, and drags him back into the house.
+Before Plucky gets too far, Wade grabs him by the arm and says he hasn't seen the photo slideshow yet and drags him back into the house.
 The slideshow begins with the very clean motel bathroom in "Yorba Linda."

 The slideshow takes place over the next 3 days, and meanwhile, the final entanglement of storylines occurs.
 Mr. Hitcher is now chasing Buster and Babs Bunny in racing minecarts through a coal mine.
 They eventually exit the cave and come to a roller coaster-like incline, and when they reach the peak, they see a HappyWorldLand sign in the distance.
 A closer sign indicates they are actually on the "HappyWorldLand Mine Bender Ride."

 Back at Acme Acres, Winnie finally arrives at a picture of Mr. Hitcher and asks Hamton if he ever gave that "nice young man" their address.
 Plucky screams when Hamton replies, no, but he did give him Plucky's address.
-Finally, Winnie announces they have reached the last slide and Plucky bursts through their front door.
+Finally, Winnie announces they have reached the last slide, and Plucky bursts through their front door.
 Frantically running down the sidewalk, Plucky has the slide projector chained to his ankle.
-As the film nears its end, Plucky would eventually return to school the following day as his entire summer vacation had been spent on that trip to HappyWorldLand.
+As the film nears its end, Plucky eventually returns to school the following day as his entire summer vacation had been spent on that trip to HappyWorldLand.

 I must have seen this cartoon 100 times when I was young and many times since.
 It would air as four separate "Tiny Toon Adventures" episodes on Fox Kids, where I taped them on VHS so I wouldn't have to rent it any longer.
 I still pop the DVD in a few times a year for a nostalgia blast, but like when I was younger, I often skip the other stories and watch just Plucky and Hamton's road trip.

-In October of 2020, a reboot series called "Tiny Toons Looniversity" was announced and is currently in development.
+In October 2020, a reboot series called "Tiny Toons Looniversity" was announced and is currently in development.
 The show was already given a two-season order for streaming service HBO Max and cable channel Cartoon Network.
 Maybe we'll see a sequel of sorts to "How I Spent My Summer Vacation."
 I know I'd watch it if they made it, and I'll definitely check out the reboot series.

 Were you a fan of Tiny Toon Adventures?
 Do you have fond memories of this movie or another movie you rented until the tape wore out?
 Leave a comment below!